omoniyi22/Beta-news-App/README.md

 # Beta-news
-This blog was built by me after am done with my full stack courses Technologies used in building this project
+This blog was built by me after am done with my full stack courses -Technologies used in building this project
 - React Js
 - Redux for state management
 - Mongo DB for the data base